-Students from the European Union (EU), the European Economic Area (EEA) and from some other countries may enter Germany and remain for more than 90 days for academic purposes.
+Students from EU-countries: Students from the European Union (EU), the European Economic Area (EEA) and from some other countries may enter Germany and remain for more than 90 days for academic purposes.
 These students do not require a visa, however, they must register upon arrival with the municipal authority and provide a valid passport or ID card as documentation.
-We will assist you with this registration at city hall during the orientation week.
-Note for non-EU citizens: you may need to supply proof of financial support for the purposes of registration.
-If you are unsure about your residence permit status, please contact the Germany Embassy or the German Consulate General in your home country.
+We will assist you with this registration at city hall during the orientation weeks.

-Since the visa process can be lengthy, we recommend that you inform yourself about the entry regulations which apply for your country well in advance of the date when you wish to begin your academic studies.
-Do not enter Germany with a tourist visa, because you will not be able to convert it to a residence permit for studies, not even if you are in possession of the admission certificate to a German university.
-Students who enter with a tourist visa must return to their home countries before beginning their studies in Germany.
+Since the visa process can be lengthy, we recommend that you inform yourself about the entry regulations which apply to your country well in advance of the intended start of your studies.
+Do not enter Germany with a tourist visa as you cannot convert it to a residence permit for studies, you will have to return to your home country to change your visa status.

-Note for all applicants: The International Office assists students with residence authorization, however, students should be reminded that they bear individual responsibility for the prompt and proper completion of the permit and visa process.
+Note for all applicants: The International Office assists students with residence authorization, however, students are reminded that they bear individual responsibility for the prompt and proper completion of the permit and visa process.

 Health Insurance is mandatory for those who wish to study in Germany.
 Students should obtain proper health insurance before traveling to Germany.

-Students from EU-countries: As a student from an EU-country you can prove coverage of health insurance with the European Health Insurance Card (EHIC).
-You must obtain the European Health Insurance Card (EHIC) from the relevant health authority in your home country prior to coming to Heilbronn.
+Students from EU-countries: As a student from an EU-country, you can prove coverage of health insurance with the European Health Insurance Card (EHIC).
+You must obtain the European Health Insurance Card (EHIC) from your health insurance provider in your home country prior to coming to Heilbronn.
 Your insurance company will usually issue the EHIC free of charge.
-Please send a scan of your EHIC with your application.
-With the EHIC you will be able to use most public facilities for healthcare (such as going to the doctor’s).
-Please note that insurance with EHIC may not cover all costs in Germany (especially with special services such as dental treatments this might be difficult).
-Therefore, an additional private health insurance may be useful besides the EHIC.
-If you can’t receive the EHIC you should buy coverage of a German Statutory Health Insurance like Students from Non-EU Countries.
+The EHIC will enable you to use most public facilities for healthcare (such as going to the doctor’s).
+Please note, though, that insurance with EHIC may not cover all costs in Germany (some services, e.g. dental treatments are not covered).
+Therefore, an additional private health insurance may be useful.
+If you are not eligible to receive the EHIC, you need to buy coverage of a German Statutory Health Insurance just like the students from non-EU countries.

 We recommend travel insurance and personal liability insurance for all students.
 Personal liability insurance covers cases of liability for injury or damage to other persons or their property.
-You are covered whether the negligence was yours or that of a family member.
 It does not cover damages caused by your car (you need automotive insurance for this), but it covers liability for damage caused, for example, when riding a bicycle or breaking a window.
 A travel insurance is especially necessary for non-European students, who plan to travel in other European countries.